What is lead time ?

 Lead Time = delivery date – order date

 The result shows the days from placing the order to delivery to the customer.
 For reasons of simplification, the calculation is carried out in calendar days .
-This calculation must be carried out for each of the above sections of the supply chain and for each individual productSomething that has been or is being produced..
+This calculation must be carried out for each of the above sections of the supply chain and for each individual product.

 Knowledge of how to calculate the lead time is therefore absolutely necessary in order to be able to optimally plan processes .
 There are also additional variables to consider, such as the fact that the supplier only accepts orders on a certain day per week.
 Assuming that orders are only taken on Tuesdays and Thursdays, the delay for an order placed on Monday is one day, for an order placed on Friday four days.

-Based on the company’s order and shipment1) Lot of freight tendered to carrier by consignee... history, delivery times can be measured more accurately.
+Based on the company’s order and shipment history, delivery times can be measured more accurately.
 This is a more reliable approach than official promises from suppliers, as in practice there are often deviations.

 Importance of a short logistical lead time